carlag-raft/raft-exercise/README.md

 c.
 Team identifies the most helpful changes to improve its effectiveness

 Output(s)
-Improvements that will be added in next Sprint Backlog
+Improvements that will be added in next Sprint Backlog (Updated Sprint Backlog)